-For any staff with concerns about the mental health of their students, the Counselling and Mental Health Service are available to work with students and are providing services remotely at the current time.
-They are encouraging anybody with concerns about their mental health or needing support at the current time to take a look at the Counselling and Mental Health Service website to find out more about their range of services.
+For any staff with concerns about the mental health of their students, the Counselling and Mental Health Service are available to work with students.
+Please see the Counselling and Mental Health Service website to find out more about their range of services.

 Find out about support from the Employee Assistance Programme and wellbeing tips and tools.